ignite/cli/docs/docs/guide/04-blog/01-build-blog.md

 `--paginated` flag indicates that the query should return its results in a paginated format, allowing users to retrieve a specific page of results at a time.

+## Summary

+Congratulations on completing the initial setup of your blockchain application!
+You have successfully created a "post" data type and generated the necessary code for handling three types of messages (create, update, and delete) and two types of queries (list and show posts).

+However, at this point, the messages you have created will not trigger any state transitions, and the queries you have created will not return any results.
+This is because Ignite only generates the boilerplate code for these features, and it is up to you to implement the necessary logic to make them functional.

+In the next chapters of the tutorial, you will learn how to implement the message handling and query logic to complete your blockchain application.
+This will involve writing code to process the messages and queries you have created and use them to modify or retrieve data from the blockchain's state.
+By the end of this process, you will have a fully functional blog application on a Cosmos SDK blockchain.